-Command Purpose Step 1 router ospf process_id This creates an OSPF routing process, and the user enters router configuration mode for this OSPF process.
+Command Purpose Step 1 router ospf process_id Creates an OSPF routing process and enters router configuration mode for this OSPF process.
 Example: hostname(config)# router ospf 1 The process_id is an internally used identifier for this routing process.
 It can be any positive integer.
 This ID does not have to match the ID on any other device; it is for internal use only.
 You can use a maximum of two processes.
-Step 2 area area-id range ip-address mask [advertise not-advertise] This step sets the address range.
+Step 2 area area-id range ip-address mask [advertise not-advertise] Sets the address range.
 In this example, the address range is set between OSPF areas.
 Example: hostname(config)# router ospf 1 hostname(config-router)# area 17 range 12.1.0.0 255.255.0.0